szakharov7723/FinalTradeETL/README.md

 In production, orchestration can be implemented using Azure Data Factory or Apache Airflow.

+## Tech Stack

+Python (data ingestion & processing)
+Azure Cosmos DB (NoSQL storage)
+REST APIs (data sources)
+Pandas (data transformation)
-## First let's look at our data sources and how they are getting built and updated
+Scheduling (time-based ingestion)## First let's look at our data sources and how they are getting built and updated

 ### Cosmos DB (NoSQL)
 1. BCHSentimentDatabase —contains 2 containers one for RSS data and another for Reddit data